The Ph.D. Program

 Students have two options for completion of the Master's degree:

 The essay option requires that students take 30 credits of course work and complete a Master's essay.
 The courses include a minimum of 12 credits (four semester courses) in Microeconomics and Macroeconomics (Microeconomic Theory I and II and Macroeconomic Theory I and II), nine credits in Quantitative Economics (Statistical Methods and Econometrics I) plus one additional course from the following: Econometrics II, Applied Econometrics for Microeconomics, Applied Econometrics for Macroeconomics, Seminar in Econometrics, or Seminar in Applied Econometrics.
 Two elective field courses are also required.
-The essay topic is chosen in consultation with a faculty member who serves as Chair of the student's M.A. committee, along with two other members of the economics faculty.
 Essays are expected to show insight and originality of interpretation.